miriamtocino/miriamtocino.github.io/about.markdown

 permalink: /about/
 ---

-# About
+# About Me

-This is one long page where I can write about myself without trying to be useful.

-Some day, this site may be all that’s left of me.
-So I might as well write my own small autobiography.
+This is my little corner of the internet, a place for me to write about myself without any pressure to be useful.
+I figure if this site is still around years from now, it might be nice to have my story here.
+A sort of mini-autobiography.

 *Last updated: 2025-12-21*

----

-## A timeline, for context

-I’ve learned that context matters more than conclusions.

-**1985** — born in Spain
-**2003–2008** — studied architecture; learned how structure holds space
-**2009–2013** — moved into software and digital systems
-**2014–2017** — worked in education and learning projects
-**2018–2020** — began operating teams and companies more formally
-**2021–present** — chief operating officer, writer, and builder of people-centered systems

-Along the way:
-moving cities, becoming a mother, learning to translate between worlds that don’t always speak to each other.

----

-## What I keep coming back to

-I’ve always been drawn to how things work beneath the surface.

-Not just products or organizations, but people.
-How meaning forms.
-How confusion spreads.
-How clarity changes behavior.

-I’m less interested in speed than in coherence.
-Less interested in scale than in alignment.

-Over time, I’ve found myself naturally in roles where I sit between:
-- technology and people
-- strategy and execution
-- intention and reality

-I don’t enjoy being at the center.
-I enjoy helping the center hold.

----

-## Work, for me

-I use the word *work* because it’s convenient, but what I really mean is attention.

-I like long stretches of focused thinking.
-I like turning something complex into something simple enough to hold.
-I like when teams stop reacting and start moving deliberately.

-My best days are quiet ones:
-writing, structuring, asking questions, listening carefully.

-I’m comfortable operating behind the scenes.
-Trust matters more to me than visibility.

----

-## On ambition and direction

-I’ve never been motivated by status or titles.

-What moves me is direction:
-the feeling that something meaningful is taking shape,
-that people understand each other a little better,
-that a system becomes easier to live inside.

-At different moments, this has shown up as:
-- building organizations
-- writing for parents and children
-- creating learning frameworks
-- helping leadership teams think more clearly

-The form changes.
-The impulse stays the same.

----

-## Technology, gently held

-I don’t see technology as progress or threat.

-I see it as amplification.

-It amplifies whatever is already there:
-clarity or confusion,
-care or neglect,
-intention or noise.

-That’s why I’m interested in how we introduce technology —
-especially to children, teams, and cultures that didn’t design it.

-Not to fear it.
-Not to glorify it.
-But to understand it.

----

-## A few personal truths (for now)

-I value depth over breadth.
-I prefer conversations to broadcasting.
-I think slowly, and I trust that pace.

-I’m a mother.
-That has changed everything.
-It has made time feel precious and honesty non-negotiable.

-I don’t believe there is one right way to live or work.
-I do believe in paying attention to what is actually happening.

----

-## Where I am now
+## A Little Bit of Context

+I believe that to understand someone, it helps to know where they come from.
+Here’s a quick timeline of my journey so far.

+- **1984**: Born in Spain
+- **2003–2008**: Studied architecture, where I learned how structure creates space.
+- **2009–2013**: Shifted my focus to software and digital systems.
+- **2014–2017**: Worked on projects in education and learning.
+- **2018–2020**: Started taking on more formal roles in managing teams and companies.
+- **2021–present**: Currently working as a chief operating officer, writer, and builder of systems that put people first.

+And in between all of that, there was life: moving to new cities, becoming a mother, and learning how to connect different worlds that don't always speak the same language.

+## What I'm Drawn To

+I've always been curious about what makes things tick.
+Not just on the surface, with products or companies, but on a deeper level with people.
+I'm fascinated by how we find meaning, why confusion happens, and how a little bit of clarity can make a big difference.

+I care more about making sure things make sense together than just moving fast.
+I'm more interested in getting everyone on the same page than just growing bigger.

+I often find myself in roles that connect:

+-   Technology and people
+-   Big ideas and the actual steps to make them happen
+-   What we want to do and what is actually happening

+I don't need to be the star of the show.
+I'm happy to be the person who helps keep everything together.

+## How I Think About Work

+I use the word "work," but what I really mean is where I put my attention.

+I enjoy having long, quiet moments to think deeply about a problem.
+I love taking something complicated and making it simple enough for everyone to understand.
+It's a great feeling when a team stops just reacting to problems and starts moving forward with purpose.

+My best days are usually the quiet ones, spent writing, organizing my thoughts, asking good questions, and listening carefully.

+I'm perfectly fine working behind the scenes.
+Earning trust is more important to me than being in the spotlight.

+## My Motivation

+I've never really been motivated by job titles or status.

+What really gets me excited is feeling a sense of direction.
+That feeling you get when you know something meaningful is being created, that people are understanding each other a little better, or that a system is becoming easier for people to use.

+This has looked different at different times in my life:

+-   Building organizations from the ground up
+-   Writing for parents and children
+-   Creating new ways for people to learn
+-   Helping leadership teams think more clearly

+Even though the projects change, the reason I do them stays the same.

+## A Gentle Approach to Technology

+I don't see technology as something to be afraid of, but I don't think it's the answer to everything either.

+I see it as a tool that makes things bigger.

+It can amplify what's already there: clarity or confusion, care or neglect, good intentions or just more noise.

+That's why I'm so interested in how we introduce technology to people, especially to children, teams, and cultures that weren't involved in creating it.

+My goal isn't to fear it or to praise it, but simply to understand it.

+## A Few Things I Believe (For Now)

+-   I prefer to go deep on a few topics rather than knowing a little about everything.
+-   I'd rather have a real conversation than just broadcast my thoughts.
+-   I'm a slow thinker, and I've learned to trust that pace.

+I'm a mother, and that has changed everything for me.
+It has made my time feel more precious and has made honesty a top priority.

+I don't think there's one right way to live or work.
+But I do believe in paying close attention to what's really going on around us.

+## Where I Am Today

 I live in Spain.

-I work with people and teams across borders, disciplines, and contexts.
+I work with people and teams from all over the world, in many different fields.

-I write to think.
-I build systems to support people.
-I try to leave places clearer than I found them.
+I write to help myself think.
+I build systems to help support people.
+And in everything I do, I try to leave things a little clearer and better than I found them.

----

-## If you’re still reading
+## If You've Read This Far

-This page isn’t meant to convince you of anything.
+This page isn't here to convince you of anything.

-It’s just here so you know who is speaking when you read the rest of the site.

-If something here resonates, you’re welcome to stay.
-If not, that’s fine too.
+It's just a way for you to know who's behind the words on this site.
+If any of this connects with you, I'm glad you're here.